 Which card earns the most?

-Custom Cash vs. Blue Cash Preferred spending example
+Citi Custom Cash vs. Blue Cash Preferred spending example

-The Custom Cash card awards you in ThankYou reward points that you can then redeem in different ways.
-You can turn them into cash back as a statement credit, direct deposit or check.
-You can also redeem ThankYou points for gift cards, purchases on Amazon.com and travel reservations.
+The Citi Custom Cash card technically awards you in ThankYou points that you can then redeem in different ways.
+You can turn your points into cash back by redeeming for a statement credit, direct deposit or check, or you can redeem them for gift cards, purchases on Amazon.com and travel reservations.

 Recommended credit score

-The card also comes with car rental loss and damage insurance; purchase protection, which provides coverage if you accidentally damage or lose covered purchases; and return protection, which provides a refund if you try to return a newly purchased product and the merchant won’t take it back.
+The card also comes with car rental loss and damage insurance, purchase protection, which provides coverage if you accidentally damage or lose covered purchases, and return protection, which provides a refund if you try to return a newly purchased product and the merchant won’t take it back.

 American Express also offers dispute resolution services.
 If you discover a fraudulent or incorrect charge on your billing statement, American Express will work with you to resolve the issue.

-Purchases with your Blue Cash Preferred card will earn you reward dollars.
-You can receive these dollars in the form of a statement credit.
+Purchases with your Blue Cash Preferred card will earn you reward dollars, called “Blue Cash Reward Dollars.”
+You can receive these rewards in the form of a statement credit.